BOTANICAL REFERENCE

 Hawthorne Berry

-High antioxidant content may help lower blood pressure and cholesterol, reduce inflammation.
-When used topically is can help with sores and itching.
-May also help with anxiety related heart and circulation issues.
+High antioxidant content may help lower blood pressure and cholesterol and reduce inflammation.
+When used topically, it can help with sores and itching.
+It may also help with anxiety-related heart and circulation issues.

-May interact with heart medications, blood thinners, and blood pressure-lowering drugs
+May interact with heart medications, blood thinners, and blood pressure-lowering drugs.
+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.

 Hibiscus